 The City of Kelowna offers 85 parks, or 76% (702 ha) of the city's total green space, where dogs are permitted either on or off leash.
-In parks that permit dogs on leash, we request that dogs be kept on the sidewalk or trails.
+In parks that permit dogs on-leash, dogs are to be kept on the sidewalk or trails.
 Owners must be in control of their dogs at all times, and owners are expected to clean up after their pets immediately.
 There are nine parks in Kelowna where dogs are allowed off-leash.

 Dogs are also allowed in another nine provincial or regional parks in Kelowna (709 ha).
 There is more than 1,400 ha of public green space that allow dogs.

 Please see the Park Map Viewer and the Dog Park Brochure for the most up-to-date list of on and off leash dog parks.